bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 - click "load" button, it will prefill all fields so you can check what is does.
 - Hit "send" button to send the signed transaction and confirm.

-If your HN is running, but the check says it's not, maybe your firewall is blocking.
+If your HN is running, but the check says it's not, maybe your vps firewall is blocking.
 On ubuntu, use
 * `sudo ufw allow 6969` to open the HN port
 * `sudo ufw allow 5658` to open the node port